Multifunctional Lat Pull Down Machine

-The Valor Fitness CB-12 Lat Pulldown Machine is an incredibly versatile unit.
+The Valor Fitness CB-12 Lat Pulldown Machine is an incredibly versatile unit that helps you get the gains that you deserve.
+Its small footprint makes it ideal for home gyms.
 Constructed from 2” x 2” 12-gauge steel for strength and durability, the CB-12 includes a Lat Bar and an adjustable lower utility T-Bar to offer a range of lat, shoulder, and arm exercises.

 Lat Pull Down Machine, CB-12 Features & Benefits: